GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/io.rst

 A MEF file is a Primary Header Unit (PHU) with a list of Header Data Units (HDU), commonly referred to as extensions.
-In AstroData, the extension numbering is zero-based, the first extension is ``myAstroData[0]`` where ``myAstroData`` is an open AstroData object.
-If you are familiar with IRAF, then keep in mind that in IRAF the extensions are 1-based.
+In AstroData, the extension numbering is zero-indexed, the first extension is ``myAstroData[0]`` where ``myAstroData`` is an open AstroData object.
+If you are familiar with IRAF, then keep in mind that in IRAF the extensions are 1-indexed.
 For example::

    # In IRAF